Mymoza/Mymoza/README.md

 I am a content creator on [Instagram](https://instagram.com/girlknowstech), [YouTube](https://youtube.com/c/girlknowstech), and my blog [GirlKnowsTech.com](https://girlknowstech.com)!

-Professionally, I work full-time as a machine learning engineer.
+Working as an AI Engineer at [Distyl](https://distyl.ai).
 I graduated from software engineering and a Master (M. Sc.) at École de Technologie Supérieure (ÉTS) in Montreal.
 I also have a college degree (DEC) in Computer Science.

 I completed an internship at [Johns Hopkins University](https://girlknowstech.com/research-internship-jhu/).
 My research was on using smartwatches to predict the severity of Parkinson’s Disease symptoms, the [repo](https://github.com/Mymoza/BeatPD-CLSP-JHU) is public.